 Melanoma treatment decisions are based on the location and stage of the tumor, and factors specific to the individual patient.
-At Virginia Mason, a dedicated treatment team may include dermatologists, nurses, oncologists, pathologists, radiologists, social workers and surgeons.
-An oncology nurse coordinator assists each patient throughout his or her treatment course, from referral to recovery.
+At Virginia Mason, a dedicated treatment team may include dermatologists, surgeons, medical oncologists, radiation oncologists, pathologists, radiologists and nurses.
 A treatment plan may include:

 - Surgery - including wide margin removal and reconstruction of the tumor site, sentinel lymph node biopsy, removal of lymph nodes or metastases

 11. Is melanoma curable?